LePhil/ExcaliburPlayground/readme.md

 * Pagination on textoverlay, if content is too long.
 * more doorbell sounds, play at random (https://freesound.org/people/maisonsonique/packs/12501/)
 * some ambient sounds for cutscenes etc., play one at random
-* much more extended player character with separate eyes (blinking, emotions), mouth ("talking", frowning) and legs (animated)
+* much more extended player character with separate eyes (blinking, emotions), mouth ("talking" in cutscenes, frowning) and legs (animated)

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)